Get Tangem

 On the Bitcoin network, a halving event occurs every 210,000 blocks (it takes roughly 10 minutes to create a new block), or around once per 4 years.

-Bitcoin’s total token supply is set at 21 million BTC.
-Halving ensures that new coins are issued at a predetermined rate and, when all 21 million bitcoins have been issued, the process will stop.
+Bitcoin’s total supply is set at 21 million BTC.
+Halving ensures that new coins are issued at a predetermined rate, and when all 21 million bitcoins have been issued, the process will stop.

 There have already been three halving events on the Bitcoin blockchain: